Sugarplummed

 Ho Hum Hallmark Elevated by the Cast and their Chemistry

-The story and the writing is weak, although the interior decorating and shopping bits were mildly diverting.
+The story and the writing are weak, although the interior decorating and shopping bits were mildly diverting.
 However thanks to the talented cast and the easy chemistry among all the actors, this one earns an 8 from me.
 Jill Wagner is a very good actress and she and Victor Webster make a great well-matched couple.
 Victor’s character Grant started out whiny and ungrateful, but he got over it fairly quickly.
 Lauren McNamara who played Grant’s daughter was also top-notch and has been in several other Hallmark movies.
-She gets the plot rolling buy winning a free house makeover from Bethany an up and coming Interior Designer.
+She gets the plot rolling by winning a free house makeover from Bethany, an up-and-coming Interior Designer.
 Brendan Zub has impressed me in other productions, but was under-used as Jill’s sensible and supportive brother.
 I would like to see him as the lead again in further Hallmark movies.
 Last and certainly not least is the cute and charismatic Rukiya Bernard, Jill’s friend and partner, who brightens every production she is in.
 Alas, still in the best friend role and not as the lead.
 Come on Hallmark!
 Give her a role worthy of her before she gets away.
 One thing I really liked about this romance is that it didn’t end with the deal-sealing smooch, like they all do, but went on to add a little postscript by having the cast wrap things up back at the redecorated home.

-Rating: 4 out of 5.
+Rating: 8 out of 10.

 January 26, 2020